KCC Mall of Cotabato

 KCC Mall of Cotabato is a shopping mall owned by KCC Malls with a gross floor area of 180,020 m2.
 It is the largest KCC Mall in its 4 branches, and third largest mall in Mindanao, and the 24th largest mall in the Philippines.
 The four storey mall lies within a 6-hectares space in a 19 hectares commercial complex, additionally the Mall complex has an annex building for warehouse with 20,000 sqm floor area lies in a 3-hectare lot located along Jose Lim Senior Street.
 It is located along Sinsuat Avenue corner Quezon Avenue, Cotabato City, Bangsamoro Region, Philippines.
 The total investments to build the KCC Mall of Cotabato was 10 billion pesos.

 History

 In 2016, clearing operations has already been ongoing for a future KCC Malls in Cotabato City.

-The KCC Mall of Cotabato City had its groundbreaking ceremony in October 28, 2018 during the term of Mayor Cynthia Guiani-Sayadi.
+The KCC Mall of Cotabato City had its groundbreaking ceremony on October 28, 2018, during the term of Mayor Cynthia Guiani-Sayadi.
 The residents of the area were relocated at a housing community known as Cynthia Village in Barangay Tamontaka II.
 Construction was temporarily halted for the conduct of the 2019 Philippine elections.

-The mall was inaugurated on April 1, 2025 and was opened to the public the following day.
+The mall was inaugurated on April 1, 2025, and was opened to the public the following day.